mustafaeneskalkan/backend/README.md

 # Node.js Express Backend Template

-This is a simple backend template using Node.js, Express, MongoDB (Mongoose), JWT authentication, and rate limiting.
+This is a simple backend template using Node.js, Express, MongoDB (Mongoose), JWT authentication, Jest for testing, Winston logger, and rate limiting.

 ## Features
 - User registration and login with JWT authentication